JGCRI/pygcam/docs/source/install.rst

   - :ref:`Option 3 <option3>` installs ``pygcam`` as a standard Python package, making
     it available for use in your own Python programming efforts, while also providing access to gcamtool.
-This sometimes creates conflicts between pygcam's requirements and those of other packages you may have installed.
+This sometimes creates conflicts between pygcam's requirements and those of other packages you may have installed, and may require familiarity with Python to create a working environment.

 .. note::
    All three options require that you install java and (of course) GCAM, as described below.